defineagain/ComfyUI-DrawThings-gRPC/README.md

 # ComfyUI-DrawThings-gRPC

-Connect to any Draw Things gRPC server

-> [!WARNING]
-> This is not yet usable!
-> I'm working on a bug with receiving images from Draw Things, but once that's fixed it should be able to connect to any [gRPCServerCLI](https://github.com/drawthingsai/draw-things-community/tree/main?tab=readme-ov-file#self-host-grpcservercli-from-packaged-binaries) and more importantly, let ComfyUI generate and provide DT with images for ControlNet without needing to set them in DT itself.
+Connect to any Draw Things [gRPCServerCLI](https://github.com/drawthingsai/draw-things-community/tree/main?tab=readme-ov-file#self-host-grpcservercli-from-packaged-binaries) and let ComfyUI generate and provide DT with images for ControlNet without needing to set them in DT itself.

+> [!NOTE]
+> Previews are still a work-in-progress and will look wrong, however, this does not have any influence over the final image.

 ## Draw Things gRPC server